WallarooLabs/wally/book/what-is-wallaroo.md

 How does one go about building a Wallaroo application?
 Via our developer framework and its APIs which are the focus of this guide.
 The core abstractions from our API that we'll touch on in this introduction are:

 - Computation
+- StateComputation
 - Pipeline
 - Source
 - Sink

-The most important of these is a `Computation`.
-Computations come in two varieties: stateless and stateful.
+The most important of these is a `computation`.
+Computations come in two varieties: stateless computation and state computation.
 A stateless computation takes some data as an input and creates some new data as an output.
 For example, a “double computation” might take in an integer such as 2 and output 4.
-A stateful computation is similar to a stateless computation except it takes an additional input: the state it will operate on.
-An example of a stateful computation would be a counter that keeps track of the running total of all numbers it has processed.
+A state computation is similar to a stateless computation except it takes an additional input: the state it will operate on.
+An example of a state computation would be a counter that keeps track of the running total of all numbers it has processed.

 You can combine computations together using another abstraction we provide: `Pipeline`.
 A pipeline allows you to say, for example, that the output from computation A will be processed by computation B. A pipeline begins with a `Source` step, which is responsible for receiving and decoding incoming external messages.
 Likewise, the pipeline may end at a `Sink`, if it has anything to output, which encodes data and sends it to an external receiver.
 In this way, you can take individual computations and start turning them into applications that take in data from various external sources and ultimately produce outputs that are sent to external systems via sinks.